T. P. Madhavan

 T. P. Madhavan (7 November 1935 – 9 October 2024) was an Indian actor who worked in Malayalam films.
 He began acting at age 40 and appeared in over 600 films.
 Initially known for playing antagonistic roles, he transitioned to comedic roles and to character roles in his later career.

 Early life

 Madhavan was born on 7 November 1935 in Trivandrum, Kerala, Kingdom of Travancore, British India, as the eldest son of Dr. N. P. Pillai and Saraswathi.
 He had a brother, Narayanan, and a sister, Radhamani.
 His father served as the dean of the University of Kerala.
 Madhavan was the grandson of literary scholar P. K. Narayana Pillai and nephew of dramatist T. N. Gopinathan Nair.
 He completed his post-graduation in sociology at Agra University.

 Madhavan briefly joined the Indian Army but left after six months due to a hand injury.
 He then began working as a journalist for The Indian Express in Bombay, earning a salary of Rs.175 per month.
-He later moved to Bangalore, where he joined an advertising agency with a higher salary of Rs.400.
+He later moved to Bangalore, where he joined an advertising agency where his salary rose to Rs.400.
 Eventually, he relocated to Kolkata, which paved the way for his entry into the film industry.